Help Children in Sudan

 The first 28 days of a child’s life – the neonatal, or newborn, period – carries the highest risk of death.
 It is also the most dangerous period for the newborn’s mother.
-Each year, 2.4 million newborns die, 1.9 million babies are stillborn and 295,000 women die globally during pregnancy or childbirth.
-More than 800,000 newborns die on the first day of life, making the day of birth the most dangerous day for babies in nearly every country.
+Each year, 2.3 million newborns die, 1.9 million babies are stillborn, and 287,000 women die globally during pregnancy or childbirth.
+About 1 million newborns die on the first day of life, making the day of birth the most dangerous day for babies in nearly every country.

 Our newborn health programs focus on preventing and treating the main causes of newborn deaths: preterm birth, infections and complications during childbirth.
 These three conditions account for more than 80 percent of newborn deaths.
 Basic, low-cost care can save up to two-thirds of newborn lives when provided by trained health workers.